Back to all guides

 Sleeve paper

 Use medium-light cardstock, scrapbook paper, kraft paper, ledger paper, book page backed with thin paper, or a sturdy paper scrap that folds cleanly.
+If the paper cracks at the fold, it will shed fibers into the channel and make the clip drag.

 Insert